ubernostrum/interviewer-hell/squares/README.rst

 The fun solution
 ----------------

-The file ``odds.py`` in this directory implements square-detection in a deliberately obfuscated way.
+The file ``is_square.py`` in this directory implements square-detection in a deliberately obfuscated way.
 It relies on the fact that the square of a natural number, ``n``, is equal to the sum of the first ``n`` consecutive odd natural numbers.
 The approach, then, is to calculate a series of sums of consecutive odd integers, and see if the given input occurs among them.
 If the input ``n`` has not been found by the time the sum exceeds ``n``, it returns false.

-A second, less-obfuscated implementation is provided in the file ``odds.c``, to make it more clear what's going on, but the Python solution should be preferred whenever possible.
+A second, less-obfuscated implementation is provided in the file ``SquareDetector.java``, but the Python solution should be preferred whenever possible.

 The primary source of fun here is in showing off Python's lazy iterables, and the useful functions in the ``itertools`` module.
-The one-line ``is_square()`` function looks like it has no business whatsoever accomplishing what it does, and offers an opportunity to leave interviewers in a slightly dazed state after walking them through what's happening.
+The ``is_square()`` function looks like it has no business whatsoever accomplishing what it does, and offers an opportunity to leave interviewers in a slightly dazed state after walking them through what's happening.

 An additional source of lecture material in this solution is the ability to talk about the question not as a problem of numeric